tx00-web-en/Learning-Material-And-Tasks/material/fe-pp.md

 ---
 ### Iteration 4:

 - Enhance the `Services` component to allow visitors to hide services they are not interested in.
-Implement a button on each tour item for removal, similar to the [`demo` of Monday morning](./src/demo3/).
+Implement a button on each tour item for removal, similar to theis [`demo`](./src/demo3/).
 - Enhance the `Tours` component to allow visitors to hide tours they are not interested in.
-Implement a button on each tour item for removal, similar to the [`demo` of Monday morning](./src/demo3/).
+Implement a button on each tour item for removal, similar to this [`demo`](./src/demo3/).
 - **Commit Changes** with a meaningful message.

 ---